collabnix/dockerlabs/beginners/images/b301-helloworld.md

 ## Did you Know?

-1. The Hello World Docker container is only 1.84 KB size.
+1. The Hello World Docker Image is only 1.84 KB size.

 ```
 [node1] (local) root@192.168.0.18 ~